 Course Title/ Code Essentials of Peace and Sustainability (PSE301)

 Course Type: Elective (Allied)

 Course Nature: Soft

 L-T-P Structure (1-0-2)

 Credits 2

-Objective Students will be sensitized on aspects of building and maintaining Peace in World through Sustainable Development

 Course Objective

 To make participants understand the philosophical underpinnings of "Peace" at Self, Society, Nation and Global level.
 The course aims at sensitizing participants on aspects of building and maintaining Peace in World through Sustainable Development and creating a mindset to acknowledge the importance of Peace through Collaborative and sustained efforts in personal, social, economic and governance.
 The course develops sound concepts which participants are made to apply through a series of Projects, Assignments, Group Work and Seminars and helps participants' growth into "Ambassadors of World Peace as Digital Professionals and sensitive Global Social beings".